Pulmonary hypertension is a condition in which blood pressure in the arteries of the lungs (the pulmonary arteries) is abnormally high.

 Shortness of breath upon exertion is the most common symptom of pulmonary hypertension, and virtually everyone who has the condition develops it.
 Some people feel light-headed or fatigued on exertion.
 The person is likely to feel weak because body tissues are not receiving enough oxygen.
 Other symptoms, such as coughing and wheezing, are usually caused by the underlying lung disorder.
 Swelling (edema), particularly of the legs, may occur because fluid may leak out of the blood vessels and into the tissues.
 Swelling is usually a sign that right-sided heart failure has developed.

-Some people with pulmonary hypertension have connective tissue disorders, especially systemic sclerosis (scleroderma–—see Autoimmune Disorders of Connective Tissue: Systemic Sclerosis (Scleroderma)).
+Some people with pulmonary hypertension have connective tissue disorders, especially systemic sclerosis (scleroderma–—see see Systemic Sclerosis).

 Based on the symptoms, doctors may suspect pulmonary hypertension in people who have an underlying lung disorder.
 A chest x-ray may show that the pulmonary arteries are enlarged.
 Electrocardiography (ECG) and echocardiography enable doctors to look for certain problems with the right side of the heart before cor pulmonale develops.
 For example, thickening of the right ventricle or a partial reversal (back flow) of blood through the tricuspid valve between the right atrium and right ventricle may be detected on an echocardiogram.
 Pulmonary function tests help doctors assess the extent of lung damage.
 A sample of blood may be taken from an artery in an arm to measure the level of oxygen in the blood.